carsten-wenderdel/wildbg/README.md

 Install Rust on your machine and then execute `cargo run` or `cargo run --release`.
 A web server will be started which you can access via http://localhost:8080/swagger-ui/

-Beware that the network committed to this repository is a bit older and weaker.
+Beware that the networks committed to this repository are very small networks just for demonstration purposes.
 You can find the latest training progress and networks here: https://github.com/carsten-wenderdel/wildbg-training

 ## Goals